Olli-Archives/Docker/README.md

         * if building from image in docker hub you can just use image:image name
         * volumes: this is handled as a list ( list items start with -)
         * ports: handled as a list (list items start with -)
+        * depends_on: you can give name of other services that this container depends on see line 148.

 ## Running Docker Compose
 when you are in the same directory as the docker compose file, run